2 Nautical Days in Nice

 Plage Beau Rivage

-Conveniently located right off the famous Promenade des Anglais, this easily accessible beach club is a staple in the area.
-While you won’t find the white sandy beaches characteristic of the Caribbean, the smooth pebble stones are easily enjoyed while lounging on a relaxing daybed.
+Assuming you’re visiting Nice during a bout of warm, sunny weather, cap off your second day with a quintessential afternoon beach experience.
+Conveniently located right off the famous Promenade des Anglais, this accessible beach club is a staple in the area.
+While you won’t find the white sandy beaches characteristic of the Caribbean, these smooth pebble stones are easily enjoyed while lounging on a relaxing daybed.

 Plage Beau Rivage offers excellent facilities, including a private beach area with sun loungers, umbrellas, and a restaurant alongside paddle board, kayak, and other water sport equipment rentals to help you enjoy the clear blue waters of the Mediterranean in whatever way you see fit.
 You can make a restaurant reservation by clicking the button below, however for lounge chair reservations you’ll need to call +33 04 92 00 46 80.
 Last season, the price for a lounge chair was €33 along the first line and €28 along the rear line.
-An umbrella cost an additional €5, and a towel also cost an additional €5—so come prepared to save a few euros!
+An umbrella costs an additional €5, and a towel also costs an additional €5—so come prepared to save a few euros!

 Cathédrale Saint-Nicolas

-If you’ve got time to spare, spend the last few hours of daylight exploring one more striking cultural landmark hidden within the outskirts of the town.
-Contrasting amidst the predominantly Western European architectural styles found in the region, this Russian Orthodox cathedral is renowned for its show of the rich ornamental style typical of Russian religious buildings.
+If you’ve got time to spare, spend the last few hours of daylight exploring one more striking cultural landmark hidden within the outskirts of town.
+Contrasting amidst the predominantly Western European architectural styles found in the region, this Russian Orthodox cathedral is renowned for its rich ornamental style typical of Russian religious buildings.
 Built in the early 20th century, it’s considered one of the most beautiful Orthodox cathedrals outside Russia featuring traditional onion-shaped domes and vibrant colors.

 How Much Do Two Days in Nice Cost?

 Evidently, this was not a destination where I stuck to a strict budget.
-While I had not originally planned to shop more in Nice after coming from Paris, By Colette’s shop sold everything I could ever want and more, and my spending got the better of me.
+While I had not originally planned to shop more in Nice after coming over from Paris, By Colette’s shop sold everything I could ever want and more, and my spending got the better of me.
 To add on to a luxurious Nice experience, consider getting a day bed at Plage Beau Rivage and hitting some of the higher-end stores on Rue Paradis.

 If you’re on a tighter budget, skip the perfume making experience at Molinard (or don’t!…this was one of the most unique travel experiences I’ve had thus far and I can’t recommend it enough).
 You could also opt out of the paid museums and visit free historic sites like the cathedrals around town.